Research and outcomes

 Financial Insecurity

-• An investment of $1,743,000 per year for the Respite Experiences at no cost to the Patient or his or her family.
+• An investment of $2,046,428 per year for Travel Respite, Staycation Respite and Respite Reinforced Programs, all at no cost to the Patient and their loved ones.

 Food Insecurity